 - To facilitate blind review, no authors’ name should appear anywhere on the manuscript.
 In addition, it is the authors’ responsibility to strip the file of any other identifying notations, including references in the document’s properties, title, or first-person language in text of references.

-- Though Politeia encourages submissions across disciplines, submitted manuscripts should be in a condition ready for publication according to The Chicago Manual of Style, 16th edition.
+- Though Politeia encourages submissions across disciplines, submitted manuscripts should be in a condition ready for publication according to The Chicago Manual of Style.
 Given the variety of disciplines from which our submissions may originate, the editorial team accepts contributions using either the Chicago Manual “author-date” or “notes-bibliography” formats.
-A helpful resource on The Chicago Manual of Style is available online here.

 - All pages should be numbered.